 I store mine in freezer bags on the countertop.
 They will stay soft for about 3-4 days.
 Just remember, they don’t have preservatives, so eat them within this timetable.

-Is it okay to store these in the refrigerator after baking?
+Is it okay to store these dinner rolls in the refrigerator after baking?

-The refrigerator will dry out the rolls, it’s best to store them at room temperature on the countertop in freezer bags.
+The fridge will dry out the rolls.
+It is best to store them at room temperature on the countertop in freezer bags.

-Can I use a different flour to make these gluten-free?
+Can I use a different flour to make these dinner rolls gluten-free?

 I wish you could, but most gluten-free recipes have so many ingredients I can’t even pronounce.
 I’m so sorry, no gluten-free flour will work for bread 1:1, only cakes and cookies can use that ratio for flour.